-- 1. MEMBER PURPOSE (a.k.a., job purpose) State the purpose of the member's participation on the team/ group: - A. The linguistic team member's purpose is to translate standards developed by working groups. - B. The primary function of a linguistic team member is ensure direct and correct translation. - 2.
+- 1. MEMBER PURPOSE (a.k.a., job purpose) State the purpose of the member's participation on the team/ group: - A. The linguistic team member's purpose is to translate standards developed by working groups. - The primary function of a linguistic team member is ensure direct and correct translation. - 2.
 MEMBER ROLE OBJECTIVE (a.k.a., tasking goal, position objective) State the primary objective of the team member: - A. To complete linguistic team objectives by means of access to the standards, knowledge of two or more languages, and usage of the standards publishing software. - 3.
-ACCOUNTABILITIES (a.k.a., duties) State the taskable items that the member is accountable and responsible for:

-A. High-level objectives (high-level goals):

-- 1. Organizing

-- i.
-Organise information related to translation.

-- 2. Developing

-- i.
-Complete necessary actions to translate the documents.

-- 3. Meeting

-- i.
-Meet with coordinators and deliver translations.

-- B. Objectives (goals):

-- 1. Translate the set number of pages in the set amount of time.

-- C. Tasks (actions/activities identifiable by role):

-- 1. Translate articles.

-- 2. Translate models.

-- D. Conditions (value conditions that qualify decisions; DOES NOT CHANGE):

-- 1. Transparency.

-- 2. Accountability.

-- 3. Protocol (and safety).

-- 4. Follow the value system as specified in the Societal System standard.
+ACCOUNTABILITIES (a.k.a., duties) State the taskable items that the member is accountable and responsible for: - A. High-level objectives (high-level goals): - Organizing - i.
+Organise information related to translation. - 1.
+Developing - i.
+Complete necessary actions to translate the documents. - Meeting - ii.
+Meet with coordinators and deliver translations. - · Objectives (goals): - 2.
+Translate the set number of pages in the set amount of time. - · Tasks (actions/activities identifiable by role): - 3.
+Translate articles. - 4.
+Translate models. - Conditions (value conditions that qualify decisions; DOES NOT CHANGE): - 5.
+Transparency. - 6.
+Accountability. - 7.
+Protocol (and safety). - 8.
+Follow the value system as specified in the Societal System standard. - 4.
+QUALIFICATIONS AND LEARNING

-REQUIREMENTS (a.k.a., knowledge and skills) - State the qualifications that the member must have to complete the work required by the working group: A. Knowledge and skills: 1.
-Must understand another language.
+REQUIREMENTS (a.k.a., knowledge and skills) - State the qualifications that the member must have to complete the work required by the working group:

+- 1. Must understand another language.

+- Software & tools:

-1. Must only have a cursory familiarity with the publishing software; enough familiarity to do translation services effectively without errors.
+- Must only have a cursory familiarity with the publishing software; enough familiarity to do translation services effectively without errors.

+- Education and experience:

-1. N/A
+- 3. N/A